2020 Irish general election

 The 2020 Irish general election took place on Saturday 8 February, to elect the 33rd Dáil, the lower house of Ireland's parliament.
 The election was called following the dissolution of the 32nd Dáil by the president, at the request of the Taoiseach, Leo Varadkar, on 14 January 2020.
 The members, Teachtaí Dála (TDs), were elected by single transferable vote in multi-seat constituencies.
 It was the first election since 1918 to be held on a weekend.
+Following the election, Fine Gael and Fianna Fáil entered into a historic coalition government.

 The election was an unprecedented three-way race, with the three largest parties each winning a share of the vote between 20% and 25%.
 Fianna Fáil finished with 38 seats (including one TD returned automatically as outgoing Ceann Comhairle).
 Sinn Féin made significant gains; it received the most first-preference votes, and won 37 seats, the party's best result since 1923.
 Fine Gael, the governing party led by Varadkar, came third both in seats (35) and in first-preference votes.
 International news outlets have described the result as a historic break from the two-party system, as it was the first time in almost a century that neither Fianna Fáil nor Fine Gael won the most votes.
 Furthermore, the combined vote share of the two traditional main parties fell to a historic low.
 The leaders of those parties had long ruled out forming a coalition government with Sinn Féin.

 The 33rd Dáil first met on 20 February.
 The outgoing Ceann Comhairle, Seán Ó Fearghaíl of Fianna Fáil, was re-elected, reducing to 37 the number of Fianna Fáil TDs.
 Four candidates were proposed for the position of Taoiseach, but none were successful.
 Varadkar formally resigned as Taoiseach that day as he was constitutionally obliged to do, but he and the other members of the government continued to carry out their duties until the appointment of their successors.
-Negotiations to form a new government continued through to June, and a Programme for Government agreed by Fianna Fáil, Fine Gael and the Green Party was published on 15 June 2020.
+Negotiations to form a new government continued through to June, impacted by the arrival of the COVID-19 pandemic in Ireland.
+A Programme for Government agreed by Fianna Fáil, Fine Gael and the Green Party was published on 15 June 2020.
 On 26 June, all three parties voted to enter government under the Programme for Government.
 On 27 June, Micheál Martin was appointed as Taoiseach and formed a new government.
 The parties agreed that in December 2022, Varadkar would serve again as Taoiseach.